-The User acknowledges that he/she has
+The user acknowledges that he/she has:

-Rules of conduct
+Rules of Conduct

-The User agrees:
+The user agrees:

-- To report any violations of the rules, guidelines, or verbal instructions
+- To report any violations of the rules, guidelines, or verbal instructions.

-- To carry out all communication and training sessions within the Center in English to ensure the safety of all users and instruments.
+- To carry out all communication and training sessions within the center in English to ensure the safety of all users and instruments.

-In addition, the User also agrees to follow all rules of operation and termination set by the Center.
+In addition, the user also agrees to follow all rules of operation and termination set by the center.

 - An additional 2.7% fee applies for payments by credit cards.

-Publications and acknowledgements
+Publications and Acknowledgments